Income Taxes

 Federal$42 $42 $— N/A$42 $42 $— N/A

-As of March 31, 2026, the Company had undistributed earnings from foreign subsidiaries that were not indefinitely reinvested and had a deferred tax liability of $16 million for the estimated taxes associated with the repatriation of these earnings.
-The Company also had undistributed earnings and other outside basis differences in foreign subsidiaries that were indefinitely reinvested for which no taxes have been provided and the quantification of the deferred tax liability, if any, was not practicable.
+As of March 31, 2025, the Company had undistributed earnings from foreign subsidiaries that were not indefinitely reinvested and had a deferred tax liability of $32 million for the estimated taxes associated with the repatriation of these earnings.
+The Company also had undistributed earnings of approximately $1.4 billion and other outside basis differences in foreign subsidiaries that were indefinitely reinvested in foreign operations.
+No taxes have been provided on the undistributed foreign earnings and outside basis differences that are indefinitely reinvested.
 If future events, including material changes in estimates of cash, working capital and long-term investment requirements, necessitate that these earnings be distributed, an additional provision for taxes may apply, which could materially affect our future effective tax rate.

 In accordance with ASC 740, the Company’s liability for uncertain tax positions was as follows: